-Both dogs and cats can be affected by ingesting rat bait directly or by ingesting rodents which have ingested rat bait.
-It is a condition to be taken seriously and early diagnosis and treatment may prove life saving.
+Dogs, cats and other animals can be affected by ingesting rat bait directly or by ingesting rodents which have ingested rat bait.
+It is a condition to be taken seriously and early diagnosis and treatment may prove life-saving.

 What types of rat bait are there?